New to Vaping And Wondering Where to Start?

 What Happens When You Switch From Smoking?

-When cravings ramp-up
+When cravings kick-in

 After 3 days of quitting, many people will experience high nicotine craving levels.
-This can be especially difficult if you quit abruptly and without aid, which is known as cold-turkey.
+This can be especially difficult if you quit abruptly and without aid, commonly known as cold-turkey.
 Staying determined and persevering can be hard, however there are fortunately now a wide variety of effective support methods to help you quit smoking for good.
 First and foremost, always trust in your support network; friends and family are a great source of emotional comfort and are a big help no matter how you choose to quit.

-Beat those cravings
+Beat the cravings

-Vaping can help you quit smoking
+Vaping to quit smoking

 Vaping can be a very helpful method for those quitting smoking for a number of reasons.
-In addition to replacing your nicotine intake, vaping offers a similar experience to smoking, and according to PHE, those who use e-cigarettes are twice as likely to quit smoking.
-Better still, some e-liquids are available in tobacco flavourings, helping smokers to easily replace the familiar taste of cigarettes.
+In addition to safely replacing your nicotine intake, vaping offers a similar experience to smoking, and according to PHE, those who use e-cigarettes are twice as likely to quit smokingBetter still, some e-liquids are available in tobacco flavourings, helping smokers to easily replace the familiar taste of cigarettes.

-The benefits of quitting smoking
+Benefits of quitting smoking

 However you choose to quit smoking and regardless of how long you have been smoking for, the benefits of stopping are hugely rewarding for both your physical and mental health.
 If you're able to make it to 3-9 months smoke free, you will begin to take deeper, clearer breaths, and any coughing that arises from this point will actually help to clear your lungs.